CANADIAN ANTI-SPAM LEGISLATION (CASL)

 Because of the serious consequences that can potentially result from contravening the regulations, faculty and staff are encouraged to make use of the information resources provided in this site.

-Questions about CASL may be directed to Legal Counsel in the Office CFO and VP Administration.
+Questions about CASL may be directed to Legal Counsel.

 CASL Model Language